ahnafyy/Pay2Dance/README.md

 npm run dev
 ```

-Run this to generate a production build of the app generated at the `docs` directory
+Run this to generate a production build of the app deployed on gh-pages branch!

 ```bash
 npm run deploy